 During our e-commerce checkout test sessions some users started counting the months on their fingers when presented with a “month name only” drop-down to make sure that the “09” month they saw on their credit card did in fact translate correctly to the “September” selected on their screen.
-This behaviour was confirmed in our upcoming m-commerce usability study as well.
+This behavior was confirmed in our recent mobile e-commerce usability study as well.

 The Optimal Way to Format the Expiration Date Fields